 SEO rankings do increase when visitors stay much longer on a site, view more pages, and repeat their visits.
 The more user-friendly your site is, the more likely this will happen.

 Let’s take a good look at 13 elements that do increase usability and also help to promote SEO rankings.

 - Efficiency: Aside from being able to meet up with their objectives, how fast can a user complete a task?
-If visitors are unable to get what they are looking for on your website, there is high probability that they will scroll and navigate away.
-The limited time they spend on your website may have an adverse effect on your SEO ranking.
+If visitors are unable to get what they are looking for on your website, there is a high probability that they will scroll and navigate away.
+The limited-time they spend on your website may have an adverse effect on your SEO ranking.

 - Memorability: Can users locate your website the next time they go onto the search engine?
 One of the t6 things that can help you boost your traffic is repeating traffic.
 Sometimes visitors may navigate away from your website for so many reasons; they may remember and decide to come back and search again for it.
 Is the keyword attached to that very search memorable enough so they will be able to locate your site once again?

 - Error Prevention: Some errors can affect not just the user experience but also SEO ranking; for example A 404 page-not-found error, a link that reads one thing but displays another thing entirely or also a broken link that is no more valid.